Find Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-There were about 24,900 jobs for Air Traffic Controller in 2016 (in the United States).
+In the United States, there were 24,900 jobs for Air Traffic Controller in 2016.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Air Traffic Controller by 2026.
-Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.
+There will be an estimated 2,400 positions for Air Traffic Controller per year.

 undefined